http://localhost:8081/api/greeting

 Set the view in Studio to Window > Perspective > Open Perspective > Mule Design.

-Next, we’ll publish our revised API.
+Next, you’ll publish the revised app.

-Step 4.3: Publish Your Revised API
+Step 4.3: Publish Your Revised App

 Make your improved API available on Exchange: